 The Healthy Families America® Program has been designated an "effective" program by the Office of Juvenile Justice and Delinquency Prevention.
 In Arizona, the HFAz Program is committed to continuous improvement.
 Site evaluations and quality assurance activities ensure fidelity in practice, and more than two decades of annual program evaluations have consistently demonstrated that HFAz is a highly effective program.
-According to the Healthy Families Arizona Annual Evaluation Report FY2016, HFAz reached 4,625 families in FY2016.
+According to the Healthy Families Arizona Annual Evaluation Report FY2017, HFAz reached 4,466 families in FY2017.
 This represents all families in the program, regardless of how long they have been in the program.
 The average length of time that families continued in the program was just under twelve months.
 The evaluation highlights both prenatal and postnatal services.
-Outcomes in 2016, for families after twelve months in the program, include the following:
+Outcomes in 2017, for families after twelve months in the program, include the following:

-- Child Abuse and Neglect: 96% of participating families had no substantiated DCS reports. - Substance Abuse: 96% of parents received a substance abuse screening. - Child Health: 89% of children received immunizations in the first year. - Child Safety: 99% of parents lock up household poisons, 100% use car seats, and 94% use smoke alarms at 24 months. - Maternal Life Course: 27% of mothers were employed full time at the time of their child's birth.
-Two years later, 46% of mothers were employed full time. - Maternal Stress: Significant improvement was observed in several areas, including problemsolving, depression, personal care, mobilizing resources, parent/child behavior, home environment, commitment to parenting role, and parenting efficacy.
+- Child Abuse and Neglect: 98% of participating families had no substantiated DCS reports. - Substance Abuse: 93.2% of parents received a substance abuse screening. - Child Development: More than 94% of children received timely developmental screens in their first year of life. - Child Health: 90.7% of children received immunizations in the first year. - Child Safety: 98.5% of parents lock up household poisons, 99.8% use car seats, and 92.9% use smoke alarms at 24 months. - Maternal Life Course: 27% of mothers were employed full time at the time of their child's birth.
+Two years later, 46% of mothers were employed full time. - Maternal Stress: Depression, parent/child behavior, parenting efficacy, personal care, mobilizing resources, problem solving, home environment, and commitment to parent role. - Father of the Baby Involvement: At 12 months, 75.1% of fathers were assisting with childcare, and 71% of fathers were living in the home with baby.